The phlebotomy program is designed to provide students with the skills and knowledge necessary to function effectively and safely as a phlebotomist.

 • Non-blood specimens and tests

-After completion of the 96-hour theory portion (completed at the GACTC), students complete a 40-hour clinical experience with a laboratory facility.
-Students graduating from the program are able to work as phlebotomists in a wide range of laboratory settings including, but not limited to, physician offices, clinics, and hospitals.
+After completion of the PHB 100 course (completed at the GACTC), students complete the PHB 200 course, which is a 40-hour clinical experience with a laboratory facility.
+The practicum is typically first shift hours at a local medical facility (i.e. 7a-3p, 8a-4p).
+Students completing the program are able to work as phlebotomists in a wide range of laboratory settings including, but not limited to, physician offices, clinics, and hospitals.
 Upon completion of the course (theory and clinical), graduates are qualified to take the “Certified Phlebotomy Technician” certification exam through National Healthcare Association (NHA), which is administered at the GACTC.

 Students may wish to pursue further medical training in a health related area such as Medical Lab Technician, Medical Assistant, Licensed Practical Nurse or Registered Nurse.